elqal3awii/WebSecurity-Academy-with-Python/Authentication/Password reset poisoning via middleware/README.md

 ## Hack Steps

-1. Change the dynamically-generating link of password change functionality via X-Forwarded-Host header to point to your exploit server
+1. Make forgot-password request as carlos with the X-Forwarded-Host changed
-2. Extract the temporary token from you server logs
+2. Extract the token from the server logs
-3. Use the token to change carlos password
+3. Change carlos password with the obtained token
+4. Login as carlos with the new password
+5. Fetch carlos profile

-# Run Script
+## Run Script

 1. Change the URL of the lab
-2. Change the URL of the exploit servers
+2. Change the DOMAIN of the exploit server
 3. Start script

 ```
-~$ python password_reset_poisoning_via_middleware.py
+~$ python main.py
 ```

-# Expected Output
+## Expected Output

 ```
-1. Change the dynamically generated link via X-Forwarded-Host header..
+⦗1⦘ Making forgot-password request as carlos with the X-Forwarded-Host changed..
 OK
-2. Get temp-forgot-password-token of the carlos from exploit sever logs..
+⦗2⦘ Extracting the token from the server logs..
 OK
-3. Changing the password of the carlos..
+⦗3⦘ Changing carlos password with the obtained token..
 OK
-✅ Password changed to: Hacked
+🗹 Password was changed to: Hacked
+⦗4⦘ Logging in as carlos with the new password..
+OK
+⦗5⦘ Fetching carlos profile..
+OK
+🗹 The lab should be marked now as solved
 ```